peteralbs/documentation/content/applications/general/payment_acquirers.rst

   - The Account must **Allow Reconciliation**

 .. note::
-   In many cases, Odoo automatically creates a new **Journal** and a new **Current Asset Account** when you activate a new Payment Acquirer.
-You can modify them if necessary.
+   Odoo automatically creates a new **payment method** for your new Payment Acquirer when you activate it.
+You can modify it necessary.

 .. seealso::